SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_i2c_driver_leader/readme.md

 - Once Follower gets reset then whole data transfer cycle repeats once again and compares data again.
 - After third cycle of data tranfer I2c gets de-initialized.

-> **Note:** When utilizing the I2C2 instance in high power mode with DMA enabled, it is advisable to allocate buffers in the ULP Memory block.
+> **Note:** The Non-Blocking receive API is not performing as expected in ULP Mode (PS2), so it is advisable to use the Blocking receive API instead.

 > **Note:**
 >
 >- I2C has three instances.
 User can handle these i2c-instances by adding their instances.
->- I2C0, I2C1 & I2C2 are the names pre-defined for the I2C instances.
-But ULP I2C supports only I2C2 and instance 2.
+>- I2C0, I2C1, and I2C2 are predefined names for the I2C instances, while ULP I2C specifically refers to instance 2.
 >- For user defined instances, one may have to define his hardware specific definitions in config.h file.
 >- User can directly use APIs in application by passing appropriate structure members, if user doesn't want to configure from UC.